apache/phoenix-site/site/source/src/site/markdown/update_statistics.md

 # Statistics Collection

 The UPDATE STATISTICS command updates the statistics collected on a table, to improve query performance.
 This command collects a set of keys per region per column family that are equal byte distanced from each other.
 These collected keys are called *guideposts* and they act as *hints/guides* to improve the parallelization of queries on a given target region.

 Statistics are also automatically collected during major compactions and region splits so manually running this command may not be necessary.

+##Parallelization
+Phoenix breaks up queries into multiple scans and runs them in parallel to improve performance. parallelization in Phoenix is driven by the statistics related configuration parameters.
+Each chunk of data between guideposts will be run in parallel in a separate scan to improve query performance.
+The chunk size is determined by the server-side
+<code>phoenix.stats.guidepost.width</code> or <code>phoenix.stats.guidepost.per.region</code>
+parameters.
+As the size of the chunks decrease, you'll want to increase
+<code>phoenix.query.queueSize</code> as more work will be queued in that case.
+Note
+that at a minimum, separate scans will be run for each table region.
+Beyond the statistics collection configuration parameters, the client-side <code>phoenix.query.threadPoolSize</code>
+and <code>phoenix.query.queueSize</code> parameters and the server-side
+<code>hbase.regionserver.handler.count</code> parameter have an impact on performance.

 ## Examples